jeanslarose-a11y/Ultravox-mcp/README.md

 ## 🏢 About

-Developed by **Mak3it AI Technologie** — Petite-Vallée, Gaspésie, Quebec, Canada 🍁
+Developed by **Mak3it AI Technologie** — Jean-Sébastien Larose, Quebec, Canada 🍁

 Sovereign voice AI solutions for Quebec businesses.